Joey Galloway

 Joseph Scott Galloway (born November 20, 1971) is an American former professional football player who is an analyst with ESPN.
 He was a wide receiver in the National Football League (NFL).
-Galloway was drafted by the Seattle Seahawks with the eighth overall pick of the 1995 NFL Draft, and also played for the Dallas Cowboys, Tampa Bay Buccaneers, New England Patriots, Pittsburgh Steelers and Washington Redskins.
+Galloway was selected by the Seattle Seahawks with the eighth overall pick of the 1995 NFL draft, and also played for the Dallas Cowboys, Tampa Bay Buccaneers, New England Patriots, Pittsburgh Steelers, and Washington Redskins.
 He played college football for the Ohio State Buckeyes.
-He is the NFL's career leader in receiving yards and receiving touchdowns among players never selected to the Pro Bowl.